 Registration is required for the support groups.
 If you have any questions or would like to register, please contact the Alzheimer Society of Elgin-St.Thomas at 519-633-4396 (toll-free: 1-888-565-1111) or email [email protected]

-- Long-Term Care Support Group meets the 2nd Tuesday of the month 1:30-3:00 p.m.
+- Long-Term Care Support Group meets the 2nd Tuesday of the month from 1:30-3:00 p.m.
 This group is designed for care partners supporting a person living with dementia who is in long-term care.

 Learning the Ropes